sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

 Similarly, the **demand agents** aim to maximize their utility, again considering the clearing price as given.
-The demand agents are also price-takers.
+In other words, the demand agents are also price-takers.
 The optimisation problem of each agent $i$ in Eq. {eq}`demand_side` reads:

 ```{math}
 :label: demand_side